Aero-ComSci/1-1-4-spinning-with-spirographs-Matius980/README.md

 7. Give an example of an undecidable problem, attach code.

-## 1. Zero Iteration Conditions vs. Infinite Loops
+## Project 1.
+Zero Iteration Conditions vs. Infinite Loops

 ### Zero Iteration Conditions
 *  A zero iteration condition is a loop that never starts.
 For example, I can set the loop to run 0 times or set it to false, which will turn into a zero iteration condition.